memarzade-dev/weup-dns-toolkit/README.md

 The timer runs every 6 hours by default, with a 5-minute random delay to prevent thundering herd.

+### System Integration Details

+- `systemd-resolved`: creates a managed configuration and restarts the resolver
+- `NetworkManager`: updates the active connection DNS and prevents auto DNS overrides
+- Fallback: writes `nameserver` entries to `/etc/resolv.conf` directly if the above are unavailable
+- Cache flushing: uses `resolvectl` or service restart depending on detected components

 ## File Locations

 | Path | Description |